george-hawkins/arf-drone/soldering.md

 Note: everyone seems to solder in a slightly different way so don't be surprised if the advice isn't quite identical across videos etc. but on the whole the core points are always the same.

-Painless360 has produced a lot of nice RC related videos that are referenced elsewhere here - and he has a nice [introduction to soldering video](https://www.youtube.com/watch?v=-YPLW5cCiGY).
+Painless360 has produced a lot of nice RC related videos that are referenced elsewhere here - and he has a nice "Introduction to soldering" [video](https://www.youtube.com/watch?v=-YPLW5cCiGY).
+Similarly Propwashed have a "Soldering Exercises for Drone Building" [video](https://www.youtube.com/watch?v=1XwDlVb7gt4).